CadeNahama/otium-calhacks/IN_MEMORY_CONVERSION.md

 # In-Memory Conversion Summary

 ## Overview
-Successfully converted Otium from database-backed storage to **session-based in-memory storage**.
+Successfully converted Ping from database-backed storage to **session-based in-memory storage**.
 All data now persists only while the backend is running and resets on restart.

 ## What Changed